qiushi-zhou/qiushi-zhou.github.io/recruitment.md

 ## AI-assisted Interaction with Mirrors
 ![alt text](assets/images/recruitment/mirror.png)

 Easily found in most domestic and public spaces, mirrors are strange objects that afford a specific type of interaction, as the goal is typically seeing oneself.
 This specificity in the context of its use simplifies the task of recognsing user intention and action, and allows us to design richer interaction capabilities with mirrors.
-While the theme of my PhD research was designing novel interaction with mirrors in XR, I am now interested in exploring opportunities of enriching the interaction with mirrors using AI.
+While the theme of my PhD research was designing novel interaction with mirrors in XR, I am interested in exploring opportunities of enriching the interaction with (XR) mirrors using AI.

-In this project, we will explore ways of integrating the capability of AI, including LLM and generative models, into the interactive experience with mirrors that are beyond the typical conversational-agent or heads-up-display ideas.
+In this project, we will explore ways of integrating the capability of AI, including LLM and generative models, into the interactive experience with mirrors beyond the typical conversational-agent or heads-up-display approaches.
 Starting from a more substantial understanding of the relationship between the user and their reflected image in the mirror, we will identify opportunities to augment/modify this experience through visual medium, with XR headsets and/or smart mirrors.
-Together, we will design and build flashy prototypes that can be used in research projects and art installations.
+Together, we will design and build cool prototypes that can be used in research projects and art installations.

 ### Reading Material